 4. Make a timeline

 Now that you know what you want to get done, you start breaking the goals into chunks on your year’s calendar.
-It’s super helpful to have a full year calendar so that you can see all the months at once and so that its visible to you at all times, but you could also use a Google calendar or even grab a sheet of paper and just write it out.
+It’s super helpful to have a full year wall calendar (like this one I use) so that you can see all the months at once and so that its visible to you at all times, but you could also use a Google calendar or even grab a sheet of paper and just write it out.

 What are the approximate deadlines for completing each task?
 The worst thing to do is have 15 major goals all due on June 1st one year from now.
 You are familiar with my frenemy procrastination?
 (It acts like a best friend, “Aw, come on girl, just relax, you don’t need to work on that today.”
 But it is really the enemy keeping you from doing the things you really want to do.)